August 22, 2022

 Send automated onboarding emails with Brevo

 Some onboarding emails — certainly those that are the first of a series — are purely designed to welcome new customers.
+Thier only goal is to make a good first impression.

 The key to these messages is for them to be fun, engaging, and not too salesy.
 What you’re looking to do is to show a consumer your gratitude that they’ve chosen your business.

-You can get to more practical matters — explaining your offering, selling more products, — later.
+You can get to more practical matters — explaining your offering, selling more products — later.

 Take the above example from Just Eat.
 Their onboarding email features a fun animated gif, humorous tagline, and little else.
 They’re not offering much in the way of extra information or doing the hard sell of their service.
 They’re merely trying to welcome a new customer and make them smile.